naquib555/zcc/README.md

 # Zendesk Coding Challange

 This is a spring boot application, used to complete the requirements of Zendesk Internship Coding Challenge.
-The function requirements that are covered for this challange:
+The functional requirements that are covered for this challange are:
 - Connect Zendesk API
 - Request all the tickets for your account
 - Display them in a list